gabriellst/seriesManagementFullstack/README.md

-# Series Management - v1.0
+# Series Management | a React and Express Web App

-Series management is a ReactJS and ExpressJS fullstack web app made for a friend, so it's a private application with just one user.
+Series management is a ReactJS and ExpressJS fullstack web app I made for a friend.

+It's a private application with just one user, protected by a password only known by him and me.

 ## **Features**
 - JWT authentication made from scratch.